theborderland/loomio-deploy/README.md

 ```

 ### Create your ENV files
-This script creates `env` and `faye_env` files configured for you.
+This script creates `env` files configured for you.
 It also creates directories on the host to hold user data.

 When you run this, remember to change `loomio.example.com` to your hostname, and give your contact email address, so you can recover your SSL keys later if required.